 In spite of booking tickets fairly in advance, our tickets were not confirmed until the day we left.
 Universe conspired, I am sure.
 So no sooner did Vidur’s exams get over, we packed and were ready to go!

 The funny thing was — whenever I take part in a week-long or month-long blogging activity, travel somehow intervenes.
 For instance, during the A to Z Challenge in April 2013, I was away for more than half the month.
 I planned, wrote and scheduled some of the posts in advance, but managed to write the others thanks to the encouragement of my family, my best friend and fellow bloggers.
-This time it was the Write Tribe Festival of Words – 2 and since I knew the prompts ahead of time, I wrote the first four days’ posts and scheduled them.
 I am indebted to all of you – and filled with gratitude – for keeping this blog lively with your visits and comments. (and your patience – I WILL get to making replying a habit, soon!)

 What a fabulous trip it was!
 More good times for me to cherish.